Toddler's birthday party at McDonald's takes a shocking turn

-Three-year-old Ishi Naigandhi was being fed by her mother at the fast food chain’s Malad outlet, when a live wire fell on her, scorching her hand; she had to be rushed to a hospital by her guests, with staffers providing no help
+Three-year-old Ishi Naigandhi was being fed by her mother at the fast food chain’s Malad outlet, when a live wire fell on her, scorching her hand; she had to be rushed to a hospital by her guests

 A toddler’s birthday party took an unexpected turn when she sustained burn injuries on her hand, after a live wire fell on it.
 The accident took place inside an outlet of McDonald’s in Malad.
 Ishi Naigandhi’s parents have filed a police complaint with the Bangur Nagar police station and demanded that action be taken against the restaurant owner for negligence.